Wacko (film): Release

 The film was released theatrically in the United States by Jensen Farley Pictures in January 1983.

 Critical reception

 Jeremy Wheeler of AllMovie gave the film one out of five stars, and wrote: "Wacko virtually vanished from the face of the earth, which, as it turns out, isn't necessarily a bad thing.
 For its hundreds of gags and zingers, there are actually very few laughs in a seemingly endless 84-minute running time."
 Chris Coffel of Bloody Disgusting praised the film's "frenetic energy" and "killer ensemble cast", writing: "Wacko is not a movie everyone is going to love or even like.
 Not all the jokes land, and depending on who you ask none of them do.
 But I can't help but love this movie."

 Home media

-The film was released on VHS by Vestron Video, and was also released on LaserDisc.
+The film was released on VHS by Vestron Video, and was also released on Laserdisc.

-In February 2019, the film was remastered in 4K and released on DVD and Blu-ray by Vinegar Syndrome.
+In February 2019, a 4K remaster of the film was released on DVD and Blu-ray by Vinegar Syndrome.